joshkehn/blog/2013/4.April/bitcoins.md

 Are bitcoins as universal as US dollars?
 Nope.
 Are they as anonymous?
 Guess again.
 Why would bitcoins become a currency?

-Let's poise another problem.
+Let's pose another problem.
 How do you exchange cash?
 Physical money is often transacted in person, requiring close proximity to the merchant.
 It's not feasible for me to exchange cash with someone located far away from me. **This** is where bitcoins shine.

 Let me explain in a little more detail.
 As a consumer I want to transact with someone far away with me.
-Electronic means make this possible, but at what cost?
+Electronic means (e.g., [Paypal](https://www.paypal.com)) make this possible, but at what cost?
 Credit card networks are happy to provide the service, but they charge fees on top of the actual cost to use their networks.
-They are also costly to implement, requiring merchant accounts or another system like [Stripe](https://stripe.com) or [Paypal](https://www.paypal.com) in between.
+They are also costly to implement, requiring merchant accounts or another system like [Stripe](https://stripe.com) in between.
+Bitcoins, on the other hand, have no fees associated with their transfer.

 [This bitcoin.it wiki page](https://en.bitcoin.it/wiki/Trade#Internet_.26_Mobile_services) lists a variety of places that accept bitcoins